jcolson/jcolson.github.io/_posts/2020-11-20-eight-out-of-nine-aint-bad.md

 author:
   display_name: Jay
 date: 'Nov 20, 2020'
+description: Chemotherapy update on eight of nine infusions for distal cholangiocarcinoma survivor
 ---

 I don't know what the right 'update period' of time is for these, but it's been about a month since the last update and there is a bit of news, so it must be about the right period of time to send something out.